-- The context of the ambiguous word: the words to the left and to the right - Example: for a JJ/NN ambiguity in the context "AT VBZ", NN is much more likely than JJ. - A word's bias for the different parts of speech
+- Example: for a JJ/NN ambiguity in the context "AT VBZ", NN is much more likely than JJ. - A word's bias for the different parts of speech

-- The context of the ambiguous word: the words to the left and to the right - Example: for a JJ/NN ambiguity in the context "AT VBZ", NN is much more likely than JJ. - A word's bias for the different parts of speech - Example: "put" is much more likely to occur as a VBD than as an NN.
+- Example: for a JJ/NN ambiguity in the context "AT VBZ", NN is much more likely than JJ. - A word's bias for the different parts of speech - Example: "put" is much more likely to occur as a VBD than as an NN.